EvoShady/FirstStepsInBigData/README.md

 # FirstStepsInBigData
-PySpark Project "COVID-19 incidence rate in schools"
+PySpark Project "COVID-19 incidence rate in schools".
+This project represent my work for the internship at IBM Romania.